EchoLook/whisper-query-parser/API.md

-# VoiceQuery API Documentation
+# whisper-query-parser API Documentation

-This document provides a comprehensive guide to using the VoiceQuery API for speech transcription and structured query generation.
+This document provides a comprehensive guide to using the whisper-query-parser API for speech transcription and structured query generation.

 ## Overview

-The VoiceQuery API allows you to:
+The whisper-query-parser API allows you to:

 1. Transcribe audio files to text using OpenAI's Whisper model
 2. Generate structured queries from transcribed text using Google's Gemini AI